asimojs/asimo/README.md

 Key features:
 - **design by interface**: depend on abstraction, not implementation - cf. [SOLID] design principles
-- simplify **Progressivle Web Application** development: application code doesn't need to know which modules are loaded after the page load.
+- simplify **Progressivle Web Application** development: application code doesn't need to know how modules are bundled (i.e. in the application core or as asynchronous package).
-- **load what you need** at startup: the UI will pull and load its dependencies on-demand (no need to preload all modules in the *right* order)
+- **load what you need** at startup: asimo will pull and load packages on-demand depending on the initial view (no need to preload all possible modules in the *right* order)
 - full **type support**: typescript interfaces exposed by service producers are immediately visible to the consumers (no type cast required)
 - easy module bundling: modules can be bundled without impacting the application code (i.e. no need to refactor code to insert dynamic imports)